Festivals & Events

 Miyoshi Shrine is accessible by bus from Akita Station.

-From Akita Station's east exit, take the bus bound for Akita Chuo Kotsu Bus Taiheisan and get off at Miyoshi-jinja Iriguchi.
+From Akita Station's west exit, take the Akita Chuo Kotsu Bus bound for Taihei and get off at Miyoshi-jinja Iriguchi.
 Miyoshi-jinja Shrine is a two-minute walk from the bus stop.

 Markers for the gods